eduardocopat/abap-docs/docs/index.md

 ## Repository

-See more at the [GitHub repository](https://github.com/EduardoCopat/abap-docs)
+See more and report issues at the [GitHub repository](https://github.com/EduardoCopat/abap-docs)